uncognic/blackbox/README.md

 # Blackbox
 Blackbox is an assembly-like language with an assembler and a bytecode interpreter.
-It uses Intel Assembly-like syntax. (register order is dst, src)
+It uses Intel assembly syntax. (register order is dst, src)
 ### Examples
 See [examples.md](docs/examples.md)
 ### Building